ausdigital/ausdigital.github.io/pages/governance-model.md

 As a network service provider seeking compliance with the framework you;

  * MUST provide a TAP service
- * MUST provide a TAP-GW service
+ * SHOULD provide a TAP-GW service
  * MUST provide a DCP service (or choose a DCP service provider)
  * MUST implement a DCL client (there is only one DCL provider)
  * MUST implement an IDP client (identity providers are logically seaprate services)